 The entire national structure of the kingdom, which was thought to be ordained by God himself, came crashing down.
 This event fulfilled centuries of prophetic warnings, as hundreds of years of tradition, culture, and history was destroyed in just one year.
 This was their Day of the Lord, and it left them absolutely devastated.

 Read the book of Lamentations if you want some somber reflection on what it felt like to live through the tragedy of Jerusalem’s destruction and the people’s enslavement under Babylonian rule.
 You can understand how it may be hard to find hope in such a situation.
-That is why the book of Isaiah plays such a key role in the Old Testament, especially given its placement in the ordering of the Hebrew Bible (if you are reading along with our Bible Project plan, it’s placed here instead of after Songs).
+That is why the book of Isaiah plays such a key role in the Old Testament, especially given its placement in the ordering of the Hebrew Bible (it’s situated after 1 & 2 Kings instead of after Songs).
 Isaiah’s entire focus is hope on the other side of the exile.
 From the very first chapter of the book, this hope shines bright, and it comes right on the heels of the most devastating moment in Israelite history.
 Let’s first explore the exile and then the hope we find in Isaiah.

 Ouch.
-Hindsight being what it is, one could say God was faithful to that promise; even in His correction and punishment.
+Hindsight being what it is, one could say God was faithful to that promise, even in His correction and punishment.
 But that was a long time ago, right?
 You could have expected the Israelites to forget such a promise/warning.
 But they didn’t just have ancient scrolls to remember, they had the living, breathing prophets getting in their faces on a regular basis.
-For centuries the prophets had been warning Israel and their kings (read more about the prophets in this blog).
-As you read through the rest of the books of the prophets you’ll discover just how widespread Israel’s corruption and covenant failure had become.
+For centuries the prophets had been warning Israel and their kings.
+If you read through the rest of the books of the prophets you’ll discover just how widespread Israel’s corruption and covenant failure had become.

 Before the end, Kings like Hezekiah and Josiah tried their hands at reform and even took a few steps forward.
 But it was too little too late.
 The king who came in between these two, Manasseh, took Israel’s apostasy to a new level, unparalleled in the family of David.